- Is the Peer networking error 1068 giving you a hard time? Let’s see how you can easily solve it.

-Solution 4 – Delete all files from MachineKeys directory
+6. Delete all files from the MachineKeys directory

-- Go to C:\ProgramData\Microsoft\Crypto\RSA\MachineKeys and delete all files from it.
+- Delete all files from it.
 If you want, you can copy them to a safe location in case you need them for backup.

 - After deleting the files restart your computer.

 Users reported that Peer networking error 1068 can be fixed by removing files from the MachineKeys folder.
 To do that, follow the above procedure.

 Users are also suggesting to run Homegroup troubleshooter, and you can do that by following these steps:

 - Press Windows Key + S and enter homegroup.
 Select Homegroup from the menu.

 - Once the Homegroup window opens click the Start the HomeGroup troubleshooter.